Choragic Monument of Lysicrates: Other versions

 In Australia, there is a version in the Royal Botanic Gardens, Sydney in New South Wales.
 It is also reproduced at the Shrine of Remembrance in Melbourne where it forms a crowning element at the top of the memorial's pyramid-like roof.

 In the United States, the Choragic Monument was William Strickland's model for the cupola of the Merchants' Exchange in Philadelphia and copied by him for the cupola atop the Tennessee State Capitol building in Nashville.
+A tower housing a bell on the capitol grounds is also based on the Choragic Monument, as well as the Tower of the Winds.
 The design of the Portland Breakwater Light in Maine was inspired by the monument.
 It was adapted for Civil War memorials and capped many Beaux-Arts towers, such as The San Remo's towers in New York.
 The most prominent example is the Soldiers' and Sailors' Monument designed by architects Charles and Arthur Stoughton and erected on Riverside Drive in New York City in 1902.
 A bronze miniature of the Choragic Monument is handed out for the Richard H. Driehaus Prize recognizing a living architect whose work exemplifies the values of traditional and classical architecture in a contemporary built environment.
 The University of Notre Dame's Walsh Family Hall of Architecture features a tower crowned by a replica of the Choragic Monument.
 There is also a replica on top of the First Congregational Church in Burlington, Vermont.
 It was constructed in 1842 and designed by architect Henry Searle.
 With open bays between the columns, it serves as a bell tower for the church.